I've been an online writer for over six years. I specialize in lifestyle topics.

+7. Don’t Over-Brush Your Hair

 Brushing your hair too often can cause oil from your roots to distribute throughout your hair.
 When you brush your hair, try to avoid the roots as much as you can.
 Brushing your hair a couple of times a day should be sufficient.
 Also, a quick fact is that is easier for oil to cover straight hair as opposed to curly hair.

 Make sure you are getting enough rest at night and make sure to try to reduce stress.
-Getting enough sleep and keeping down stress is very important in keeping your body healthy and balanced.
+Getting enough sleep and keeping down stress are very important in keeping your body healthy and balanced.
 Set up a schedule so that you are able to get as much sleep as possible.